 Catherine Peskuski, MBA, serves as Director of Strategy for the American Veterinary Medical Association (AVMA).
 Ms. Peskuski’ s primary role with AVMA is to work with the CEO and Board of Directors to facilitate the annual planning process and strategy development.
 Since the implementation of a formal strategy management process, AVMA has achieved record growth and continues to expand member benefits and offer critical support to the veterinary profession.
 To be successful amid the challenges and complexities of working with a non-profit, Catherine relies on her experience as a key problem solver and strong communicator.
 She is performance driven and excels at facilitating diverse groups working through tough issues.

 Catherine earned a Bachelor of Fine Arts from Northern Illinois University and Master of Business from the University of Colorado.
 She is a new member of the American Society of Association Executives (ASAE) where she is pursuing her Certificate of Association Executives (CAE).

-Doug Raven holds degrees from Queen’s University (Kingston, Ontario) and the University of Toronto, and has been the CEO of the Ontario Veterinary Medical Association (OVMA) since 1998.
-During his tenure with OVMA, the association has doubled its membership and quadrupled its annual revenue through effective strategic management.
+Doug Raven holds degrees from Queen’s University (Kingston, Ontario) and the University of Toronto, and was the CEO of the Ontario Veterinary Medical Association (OVMA) for 23 years.
+During his tenure with OVMA, the association doubled its membership and quadrupled its annual revenue through effective strategic management.
 In 2002, Doug spearheaded the creation of the Farley Foundation, a charitable organization that has raised over $7 million to assist over 10,000 low income pet owners to care for their pets.
-Doug is a longtime VMAE volunteer, and the only non-U.S. citizen to serve as the association’s President.
+Doug has been a longtime VMAE volunteer, and was the only non-U.S. citizen to serve as the association’s President.
 In his spare time, he facilitates strategic planning for state, provincial and national associations across North America.